About Quality Course Review

 REQUIRED

 6. Are the points/percentages listed consistently throughout the course site?
+(Check Syllabus, Modules, Assignments, Quizzes, etc., to ensure points/percentages are presented consistently.)

-8. Are professional/communication expectations in discussions, email, and other course interactions with instructor and classmates clearly stated?
+8. Are professional/communication expectations in discussions, email, and other course interactions with the instructor and classmates clearly stated?

-11. Is there evidence that the instructor welcomes students to the course?
+10. Is there evidence that the instructor welcomes students to the course?
 May occur through an announcement, video, module, discussion, video conference, etc.

 The course design includes frequent, meaningful, and relevant opportunities for students to interact with the instructor, the content, and one another.
 The syllabus specifies a timeline for instructor response to messages and feedback on assignments.